 The rights to this controversial plot of land west of the Jordan River have been contested for years.
 It’s home to about 2.7 million Palestinians and roughly 400,000 Israeli Jews.
 It is controlled by the Israeli government, though technically overseen by the Palestinian Authority as well.

 Many view it as a dangerous area, where Israel’s enemies reside.
 However, the modern-day reality of Judea and Samaria only adds gravity to the Biblical command given in Acts 1:8.

 Regardless of the controversies, possible danger, political and religious differences, the people who live in the West Bank need the glorious message of the Gospel just as much as the couple next door.

 To Be a Witness

-We recently observed the High Holy Days.
-I’ve been reading a devotional that focuses on confessions.
+I recently read a devotional that focused on confessions.
 One line read, “for the sin which we have committed before you by causeless hatred”.
 The prayer that follows could be critical as we seek to take Jesus’ words in Acts 1:8 to heart.